DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/bff/options.md

     If *true*, all sessions for the subject will be revoked.
 If false, just the specific session will be revoked.
     Defaults to *false*.

+* ***EnableSessionCleanup***

+    Indicates if expired server side sessions should be cleaned up.
+    This requires an implementation of IUserSessionStoreCleanup to be registered in the DI system.
+    Defaults to *false*.

+* ***SessionCleanupInterval***

+    Interval at which expired sessions are cleaned up.
+    Defaults to *10 minutes*.

 ## APIs